sst/guide/_chapters/what-is-aws-lambda.md

 Lambda comes with a very generous free tier and it is unlikely that you will go over this while working on this guide.

 The Lambda free tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month.
 Past this, it costs $0.20 per 1 million requests and $0.00001667 for every GB-seconds.
 The GB-seconds is based on the memory consumption of the Lambda function.
+You can save up to 17% by purchasing AWS Compute Savings Plans in exchange for a 1 or 3 year commitment.
 For further details check out the [Lambda pricing page](https://aws.amazon.com/lambda/pricing/).

 In our experience, Lambda is usually the least expensive part of our infrastructure costs.